Transcreation: Purpose

-As markets continue to broaden, advertisers face special challenges.
-To be effective, advertising must reach hearts as well as minds.
-Thus, the ability to transcend language and cultural boundaries is paramount to achieving an effective global marketing strategy.
-Not only must copy be translated correctly, but other factors must also be considered, such as culture, mores, dialects, idiom, humor, and context.
-Any perceived lack of respect for heritage, local values, beliefs and cultures may have a negative impact on consumers.
-To meet these challenges, companies that market internationally are increasingly using transcreation, whether via their advertising company or with a company specializing in transcreation.
+As advertisers expand into new markets, there is an incentive to transcend language and cultural boundaries.
+As well as obtaining correct translations of copy, other factors such as culture, mores, dialects, idiom, humor, and context are considered.
+Any perceived lack of respect for local heritage, values, beliefs and cultures may have a negative impact on consumers, which is why companies that market internationally are increasingly using transcreation, whether via their advertising company or with a company specializing in transcreation.

 The tasks of a transcreator include establishing an emotional connection between the audience and the message, and maximizing cultural relevance.
-Many factors may differ across cultural and linguistic boundaries and must be considered, as these differences can significantly limit the effectiveness and impact of a cross-market campaign.
-These factors include cultural heritage, shared values, practices, and prevalent social cueing and reception thereof, including expression of emotions, gestures, body language, and facial expressions.
-These factors in turn influence consumers’ behavior and their reactions to advertising elements such as text, tone of voice, humor, settings, casting, and tonality.
+Many factors may differ across cultural and linguistic boundaries and must be considered, such as cultural heritage, shared values, practices, prevalent social cueing, reception thereof, expression of emotions, gestures, body language, and facial expressions.
+These factors in turn influence consumers' behavior and their reactions to advertising elements such as text, tone of voice, humor, settings, casting, and tonality.

-Transcreation can also have a positive impact on a website's SEO performance, as it favorises user experience and content quality; two essential factors for search engine optimisation.
+Transcreation can also have a positive impact on a website's SEO performance, as search engines favour user experience and content quality.

 Relationship to translation

-Classically, in a schema dating from the 17th century, translation has been divided into three approaches: metaphrase (word-for-word translation), paraphrase (i.e. “say in other words”), and imitation.
+Classically, in a schema dating from the 17th century, translation has been divided into three approaches: metaphrase (word-for-word translation), paraphrase (i.e. "say in other words"), and imitation.
 Transcreation is thus a variation on the "imitation" or "adaptation" approach to translation.
-Similarly, viewed in terms of the continuum between free translation and literal translation, transcreation is considered to be "closest to ‘free’ on the literal – free cline."
+Similarly, viewed in terms of the continuum between free translation and literal translation, transcreation is considered to be "closest to 'free' on the literal – free cline."

 The validity of transcreation as a distinct form of translation, however, has been questioned.
 While the term has been widely embraced by translation brokers seeking new business, it has been greeted with considerably more skepticism by professional translators.

 Commercial use

 In the 21st century, some translation agencies began to specifically market themselves as transcreation agencies.
 Transcreation allows local marketers to take the essence of a global advertising message and tailor it to their market.
 Thus, a global advertising campaign subjected to transcreation becomes more supple, while still adhering to an overall global strategy.

 Accordingly, the rise of transcreation has paralleled the growth in international marketing campaigns.
 In 1960, international billings accounted for 6% of the gross revenues of the top ten U.S. advertising agencies.
-By 1991, that share had climbed to 60%, and it has been rising ever since, in line with the “think global; act local” principle.
+By 1991, that share had climbed to 60%, and it has been rising ever since, in line with the "think global; act local" principle.